 To host a Block Party on public property, you need to apply for what the City calls a Play Street Closing Permit.
 This permit allows you to close a residential street to through-traffic so that you and your neighbors can use and enjoy the street during your block party.
 Here are some things you can do on the street and sidewalks with a Play Street Closing Permit:

 Meet and connect with your neighbors

-Activities like sidewalk chalk and blowing bubbles
+Have activities like sidewalk chalk and blowing bubbles

 You should apply for a Play Street Closing Permit at least 30 days before your Block Party.
 Unfortunately, the Play Street Closing Permit does not allow for the following activities on the street or sidewalks:

-Amplified music, stages, risers, or performances
+Amplified music, stages, or risers

 Food trucks or food being prepared on the street or sidewalk

 If this is your first event with the City, you will need to set up an online account.
 Your username and password can be used for future block parties and other City business, so remember to keep it in a safe place.
 You’ll be able to copy a Block Party application for future years if you want to have a recurring event.
 When you apply online, you need to give us some general information about your event.